karatelabs/karate/README.md

 ```

 ### 'Self' Validation Expressions
 The special 'predicate' marker `#?
 EXPR` in the table above is an interesting one.
 It is best explained via examples.
+Any valid JavaScript expression that evaluates to a [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) or [Falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value is expected after the `#?`.

 Observe how the value of the field being validated (or 'self') is injected into the 'underscore' expression variable: '`_`'
 ```cucumber